lagunasmel/BookSwap/README.md

 6. **Create the database locally**: before using the app, you must navigate to the `/reset-db` route appended to the homepage.
 For example, `http://0.0.0.0:5000/reset-db`
 7. Go back to the home page and play around!

-To simulate a successful login, use the following information.

-Username: `admin@bookswap.com`

-Password: `password`

 ## Live demo

 As an alternative to installating the latest build, you can use the app at [melissalagunas.com/bookswap].